 Like all gripping stories, HOWUL is about the bad things people do to each other and what to do if they happen to you.
 Some people use sticks to stay safe.
 Some use guns.
 Words are the weapons that Howul uses most.
 He makes them sharp.
 He makes them hurt.

 Un-put-down-able!
 A classic hero’s journey, deftly handled.
 I was surprised by every twist and turn and the plotting was superb.
 A tour de force. – Lindsay Nicholson MBE

 Of course books are dangerous.

-HOWUL, will be published in a digital edition in January 2021 and in paperback in March 2021.
+HOWUL, was published in a digital edition on 15th January 2021 and in paperback on 15th March 2021.